ehsanlotfi/cheatsheets/!AI.md

 0. Mixture of Experts (MoE)
     - is a machine learning approach where multiple specialized models (called "experts") are trained to handle different tasks.
 A gating model decides which expert to use for a given input.
     - The idea is to combine the strengths of different models, making the system more efficient and powerful by using the right expert for each task.

+0. Bias
+    - in generally, An `unfair preference` of something or against something.
+In AI, it refers to unfairness toward certain outcomes, people, or ideas.
+    - example: If an AI is trained mostly on male data, it might show gender bias.

 ## Steps in the Machine Learning Process